The Tax Brief real effective rates for 111+ countries — bi-weekly, free.

 Frequently Asked Questions

 South Carolina offers a $10,000 retirement income deduction, making it attractive for retirees with pension/401k income.
 NC has no special retirement deduction.
-However, NC's declining rate (reaching 3.99% by 2027) narrows the gap.
+NC is already at 3.99% (2026), dropping to 3.49% by 2027—narrowing the gap.
 SC also has lower property taxes.
-For most retirees, SC edges ahead.
+For most retirees, SC edges ahead on retirement income deductions.

 NC wins significantly.
 Charlotte is a major finance hub (Bank of America, Wells Fargo).
 Research Triangle (Raleigh-Durham-Chapel Hill) is a tech and biotech center with major universities.
 SC has Charleston (growing tech scene) and manufacturing but fewer high-paying opportunities overall.